allthatjava/boot-example-rest-api/README.md

 	public Docket productApi() {
 		return new Docket(DocumentationType.SWAGGER_2).select()
 				.apis(RequestHandlerSelectors
-				.basePackage("brian.template.boot.rest.controller"))		// Where to look for the service .build();
+				.basePackage("brian.example.boot.rest.controller"))		// Where to look for the service .build();
 	}